sagepublishing/sage-alexa-definitions/README.md

 **1. Get definitions**

-You can ask for a research method to be defined by using any of the following phrases after saying "ask sage...".
+You can ask for a research method to be defined by using any of the following phrases (remember to start with "Alexa,..."):

-* what does X mean
+* ask sage what does X mean
-* what means
+* ask sage what means
-* what is X
+* ask sage what is X
-* what are X
+* ask sage what are X
-* to define
+* ask sage to define
-* what X is
+* ask sage what X is
-* what X are
+* ask sage what X are

 Where X is your research term. e.g.